• Beauty & Skincare

 If you’re anything like me, you might remember a Geology lab back in school where you used the Mohs scale to rank the hardness of random minerals you had in the classroom.

 Today, geologists and gemologists have expanded the Mohs hardness rankings of minerals and other materials well beyond the original 10 that Frederick Mohs discovered.
-These rankings offer an important overview of the item’s durability as it relates to hardness.

 Relative Hardness of Common Gemstones & Metals Chart